rhatchet/DesiPizza/README.md

 ###.apk File:

 .apk file can be used to install the app on your phone.
-You can get the .apk file from : https://github.com/s4sarishma/DesiPizza/blob/master/app/app-release.apk
+You can get the .apk file from: https://github.com/s4sarishma/DesiPizza/blob/master/app/app-release.apk

 ###Future Enhancements:

 * Provide more menu options for the users
 * Improve the User Interface
 * Integrate this app with a pay service
 * Use database to store customers' login-information, address-information, etc.
 * Provide customers with carry-out/delivery and pre-order services